 An appellate court in California (where Burning Man’s organizer, Black Rock, LLC is headquartered) held that the festival was not liable for the man’s burns.
 The court noted that: “The risk of injury to those who voluntarily decide to partake in the commemorative ritual at Burning Man is self-evident.”

-So if you voluntarily engage in an activity while at Burning Man, you may have a very hard time recovering for any injuries that follow logically from such activity.
+So if you voluntarily engage in an activity while at Burning Man, you may have a very hard time recovering from any injuries that follow logically from such activity.

 Although many of Burning Man’s activities can be dangerous, there are many more that are not inherently risky.